earlytuesdaymorning/earlytuesdaymorning/README.md

 </p>

 <p align="center">
 I'm 28 and I love pink, cats, and sparkly things.
-I also love to code, but the tech industry is mostly male.
-I am proud to be a woman in tech and think it is important to bring that perspective into web and game design, therefore I strive to bring a feminine energy into my work to celebrate that.
+I also love to code!
+I am proud to be a woman in tech and think it is important to bring that perspective into web and game design, therefore I strive to bring a feminine energy into my work to celebrate that. 💕
 </p>

 <h2 align="center">How to Reach Me 💘</h2>